 The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
-For 121 Tauri, the location is 05h 35m 27.12 and +24 d 02` 22.7 .
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
+For 121 Tauri, the location is 05h 35m 27.12 and +24d 02` 22.7 .

 121 Tauri has an apparent magnitude of 5.37 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-121 Tauri has an absolute magnitude of -0.95 which is the apparent magnitude of an object if it were 32.6 light years away or 10 parsecs from Earth.
+If you used the 1997 Parallax value, you would get an absolute magnitude of -0.95 If you used the 2007 Parallax value, you would get an absolute magnitude of -0.78.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.
-The stars temperature has been calculated at between 10000 and 30000 based on the Class Type and lookup at Wikipedia-Stellar Classification

 |Hipparcos Library I.D.||26248|

 |Bonner Durchmusterung||BD+23 954|

 |Visual / Apparent Magnitude||5.37|

 |Naked Eye Visible||Yes - Magnitudes|

 |1997 Distance from Earth||5.44 Parallax (milliarcseconds)|